IFRC-Secretariat/IFRC-National-Society-Data/README.md

 # NSD Data Dashboard Project

-Project to pull together multiple datasets on NSD data into a single Excel document.
+Project to pull together multiple datasets relevant to NSD into a single Excel document "dashboard".